steinwinde/flowex/README.md

 npm install
 ```

 Ignore the warnings.
-At this point of the source based installation, a Flow definition file (\*.flow-meta.xml) can be parsed and the resulting Apex sent to standard output.
-The following uses a Flow definition, which is part of the repository in order to test:
+At this point a Flow definition file (\*.flow-meta.xml) can be parsed and the resulting Apex sent to standard output.
+The following uses a Flow definition, which is part of the repository for testing purposes:

 ```
 .\bin\dev.cmd flowex --input-file .\data\All-GetRecords-Element.flow-meta.xml